fahimsna/Student-Management-System/README.md

 ---

-# ▶️ Running the Backend
+# ▶️ Running the Backend Locally

 From the `backend` directory: